Veridise/llzk-rs/README.md

 ## Installation (pre v1 release)

 Install LLVM 20 and note the installation path.
-While building your project the build scripts will look for if using `llvm-config`.
+While building your project the build scripts will look for LLVM using `llvm-config`.
-If you don't have that tool in your `PATH` or it doesn't point to an LLVM 20 installation set the following environment variables to the path where LLVM is installed and the build scripts will try use `$MLIR_SYS_200_PREFIX/bin/llvm-config` instead.
+If you don't have that tool in your `PATH` or it doesn't point to an LLVM 20 installation set the following environment variables to the path where LLVM is installed and the build scripts will then use `$MLIR_SYS_200_PREFIX/bin/llvm-config` instead.

 ```
 export MLIR_SYS_200_PREFIX=/path/to/llvm/20/